Mathematics, Statistics & Geometry

 Frequently Asked Questions

-An antilogarithm is the inverse of a logarithm.
-It is the process of raising a base to a power to find the original number.
+An antilogarithm is the mathematical inverse of a logarithm.
+It is the process of raising a specific base to a given power to find the original number.
+If log_b(x) = y, then the antilog_b(y) = x.

-While 'antilog' was common in the era of slide rules and log tables, today it is more commonly referred to simply as exponentiation or 'inverse log'.
+While 'antilog' was widely used in the era of slide rules and printed log tables, modern mathematicians more commonly refer to it as exponentiation or the 'inverse log'.
+However, 'antilog' remains heavily used in chemistry, biology, and competitive academic examinations — particularly in South and Southeast Asia.

-No. If the base is positive (which it must be for standard logs), raising it to any power results in a positive number.
-However, the input 'y' can be negative.
+No. Assuming the base is a positive real number (which is required for standard logarithms), raising it to any power will always result in a positive number.
+The input log value itself can be negative (giving a result between 0 and 1), but the antilog result is always positive.